 These disagreements about the nature of Jesus and his relationship to God deeply divided the Church into two opposing theological factions.
 Emperor Constantine, seeking to unify the Church, convened the Council of Nicea in 325 CE.
-The question to be settled was, “Is Jesus absolutely equal to the Father: always existing and of the very same substance, or not?”
+The question to be settled was, “Is Jesus absolutely equal to God the Father: always existing and of the very same substance, or not?”
 Bishops from all over the empire were summoned to the council where their differences would be debated with the aim of reaching an agreement.
-This was the first time in Christian history that such a council took place.
 Constantine told the delegates that they would enjoy the climate and also, with a hint of menace, that he intended to ‘be present as a spectator and participator in those things which will be done’ .
 It must be noted that Constantine was not interested in doctrinal purity; his motivation for calling the council was merely to assure the political stability of the Empire:

 The Council of Nicea had three points of view represented at the meeting: the strict Arians, the semi-Arians and the strict Trinitarians.
 The strict Arians were a small minority who were led by Arius.
-They believed that Jesus is inferior to God and rejected the notion that Jesus is of the same substance as God.
-The strict Trinitarians were also a small minority, they were led by Athanasius.
-They believed that Arianism was a heresy because it questioned the deity of Jesus.
+They believed that Jesus is inferior to God the Father and rejected the notion that Jesus is of the same substance as God the Father.
+The strict Trinitarians were also a small minority and they opposed Arianism because it questioned the deity of Jesus.
 The vast majority in attendance, however, took a middle position between Arianism and Trinitarianism.
 They were led by Eusebius of Caesarea and are referred to as “Semi-Arians”.
 They rejected the Trinitarian doctrine that the Father, Son, and Holy Spirit are of the same substance.
 Of this council, the Church historian Philip Schaff wrote: